Thierry Henry resigns as coach of Montreal in MLS

-MONTREAL (AP) — Thierry Henry has resigned as coach of Montreal in Major League Soccer after one season on Thursday, citing family reasons.
+MONTREAL (AP) — Thierry Henry has resigned as coach of Montreal in Major League Soccer after one season on Thursday.

+“It is with a heavy heart that I’ve decided to take this decision,” Henry said in a statement.
+“The last year has been an extremely difficult one for me personally.
+Due to the worldwide pandemic, I was unable to see my children.

+“Unfortunately, due to the ongoing restrictions and the fact that we will have to relocate to the U.S. again for several months, (this year) will be no different.
+The separation is too much of a strain for me and my kids.
+Therefore, it is with much sadness that I must take the decision to return to London.”

 The 43-year-old former World Cup champion with France became Montreal’s coach in November 2019.
 His team had eight wins, 13 losses and two draws in the pandemic-shortened season, finishing in ninth place in the Eastern Conference.